-Lucas de Melo is a Senior Principal Engineer based in Maryland with more than 17 years of experience in dam-related projects, geotechnical design and field studies, hazardous materials remediation; and in the design of coal ash disposal sites, solid waste management facilities, and capping systems for mining closures.
+Lucas de Melo is a Senior Principal Engineer based in Maryland with more than 20 years of experience in dams and mining related projects, geotechnical design and field studies, risk quantification, hazardous materials remediation; and in the design of coal ash disposal sites, solid waste management facilities, and capping systems for site closures.

 Lucas’ experience includes assessment of stability, liquefaction potential, and stress-strain behavior of concrete and earth dams, and design of retrofits for dams and embankments; development of geotechnical monitoring strategies; analysis of geotechnical field data; engineering recommendations for closure systems, and foundations and retaining structures; engineering analysis for landfill designs and stormwater management systems; preparation of construction bid documents, including technical specifications, engineering drawings, and construction plans; analysis of waste properties; and the evaluation of settlement of residues.